-Virtual tabletop RPG platforms make it possible to go on dice-rolling social adventures with your friends from the comfort of your own home, shifting your roleplaying sessions online so that your treasured weeknight Dungeons and Dragons or Pathfinder campaign can carry on, even when your party can’t meet in person (like, say, if the planet’s in the grip of a deadly virus and you’re not allowed to leave home except to buy bread or get your jabs).
-They aren’t always dead simple to learn, though – so here’s our whistle-stop Roll20 tutorial.
+Roll20, and other virtual tabletop RPG platforms like it, lets you to go on dice-rolling adventures with your friends from the comfort of your own home.
+Taking your roleplaying sessions online, you can play Dungeons and Dragons or Pathfinder wherever you are, and whatever the situation.
+It’s not dead simple to learn, though – so here’s our comprehensive Roll20 tutorial.

-One of the best-known digital tabletop RPG platforms, Roll20 is a free online setup that, as long as you have a browser open and a decent internet connection, gives you everything you need to run a streamlined roleplaying adventure with your mates, in your browser, for free.
-Offering tons of nifty features – and these days enjoying direct support from Wizards of the Coast, Paizo and other industry powerhouses – Roll20 has a whole range of new and classic campaigns, optimised and ready for you to launch with a click of a button – as well an undeniably flexible suite of tools to build your own from scratch, using self-made assets.
+One of the best-known digital tabletop RPG platforms, Roll20 gives you everything you need to run a roleplaying adventure with your mates, in your browser, for free.
+Offering tons of nifty features – and receiving support from Wizards of the Coast, Paizo, and other massive publishers – it has a whole range of new and classic campaigns that have been optimised for playing digitally.
+It’s also got a flexible suite of tools that let you build your own campaigns from scratch using self-made assets.

-However, even once you’ve learned how to play Dungeons and Dragons, making the step from pen-and-paper to the digital tabletop is understandably a big jump, and with a UI as notoriously opaque as Roll20’s, the mere thought of starting an online campaign can be as frightening as dealing with a tyrant game master (GM).
+However, even once you’ve learned how to play Dungeons and Dragons, making the step from pen-and-paper to the digital tabletop is a big one, and the mere thought of starting an online campaign can be as frightening as dealing with a tyrannical GM.

-Welcome, then, to Wargamer’s guide to getting started with playing D&D and other tabletop RPGs online via Roll20, offering essential step-by-step guidance and tips to make sure your first digital session is as stress-free and devoid of technical troubles as humanly, elvenly or even dwarvenly possible.
+We’ll get you started playing D&D and other tabletop RPGs with Roll20, offering essential step-by-step guidance and tips to make sure your first session is as stress-free and devoid of technical troubles as humanly, elvenly, or even dwarvenly possible.

 So you’ve found a group of eager roleplayers, and you’re ready to dive into the digital physical world of imagination – let’s first talk about the most fundamental extra step in online tabletop RPGs: voice and video.